Sometimes individual self-interest may conflict social benefit.

 However, the best choice for each person is that he should report the partner’s crime, because he will then be free or only stay in jail for 3 years.

 In most social dilemma settings, people need to make decisions repeatedly.
 Thus, it is not a one-shot game, and a more sophisticated model of human interaction is important.

 The model will be helpful to explain the fact that although humans often cooperate, the cooperation levels vary depending on the specific situation.

-In a research newly published in PLoS ONE, scientists developed a model to interpret dynamic cooperation behaviors across different game designs, and then examined how design variables influence cooperation.
+In a study published in PLoS ONE, scientists developed a model to interpret dynamic cooperation behaviors across different game designs and then examined how design variables influence cooperation.

 The result showed that their model was successful in predicting individual decisions, average cooperation levels, and cooperation dynamics.

 Moreover, they demonstrated that this synthetic model could predict the findings of the human participant experiments.